 To administer for the Wetland Conservation Act.
 (M.S.
 103G)

 To coordinate state and federal resources to realize local priorities.

-Staff members are located in nine field offices throughout the state in Bemidji, Brainerd, Duluth, Detroit Lakes, Mankato, Marshall, New Ulm, Rochester, and St. Paul (central office and metro field office).
+Staff members are located in nine field offices throughout the state in Bemidji, Brainerd, Duluth, Detroit Lakes, Mankato, Marshall, Rochester, St. Paul and Waite Park.
 Agency staff provide technical and financial assistance to local governments to plan and implement agency policy on private lands.